jorgedb98/SBI/README.md

 # 2. Basics
 ## 2.1 Installation
 To install the program, please download the github repository and clone it somewhere in your local workspace.
-Once cloned, access the complex_assembler folderand run the following command:
+Once cloned, access the complex_assembler folder and run the following command:

 ```
 sudo python3 setup.py install